Adjusted Gross Income (AGI) Vs. Modified Adjusted Gross Income (MAGI)

 - and other income

-All of these income sources add up to the ‘total income’ amount on line 22 of your W4.
+All of these income sources add up to the ‘total income’ amount on line 9 of your 1040.

 Thankfully, we aren’t taxed on gross income.
 We get to subtract a number of deductions.
-Your gross income minus all of these deductions is what becomes your adjusted gross income (AGI) or Net Income.
-What deductions do you get to subtract?
-Why, thank you for asking.
-The following deductions make up lines 23-35 of the first page of your 1040:
+Your gross income minus all of these deductions is what becomes your adjusted gross income (AGI) or “net income”.
+What deductions do you get to subtract from your gross income on your 1040?

 - Archer MSA deduction